vlnahp/Btcbf/README.md

 ## **Usage**

 ```$ python Btcbf.py```
-  "What do you want to do? <<options: [gen]: generate wallet address and private key, [brute]: brute force bitcoin, [exit]: exit>>" Type your desired action and follow instructions.(I love to interact with my code:slightly_smiling_face:)
+  "What do you want to do?
+"What do you want to do? <<options: [gen]: generate wallet address and private key, [brute1]: brute force bitcoin offline, [brute2]: brute force bitcoin online, [exit]: exit>>" Type your desired action and follow instructions.(I love to interact with my code:slightly_smiling_face:)

-### While brute
+### While brute1
+Generated addresses are searched within the "address.txt".
 If any key is found; a text file named "foundkey.txt" containing the found private key and public address is saved.

+### While brute2
+Generated addresses are searched in the blockchain. **CAUTION** this will consume too much internet.
+Also it has limits and won't respond after certain number of requests sent.

 ### While gen
 An address with its corresponding private key is printed.